esthedebeste/MOVR/README.md

 - db2creds.json:
 MOVR runs on IBM Cloud, and these credentials are credentials used to log into the Db2 on Cloud service.
 This file is for intended testing environments, in practice you'll want to connect the service to your cloud foundry application.
+- db2config.json:
+    **Not to be confused with db2creds.json**, contains one value:
+    - tablename: The name of the table used to store movr data
 - discordcreds.json
 Acquired from https://discord.com/developers/applications, contains three values:
     - id: Your discord client ID,